chuckjaz/chuckjaz.github.io/_posts/2015-07-08-the-delphi-event.md

 The advent of Visual Basic was quite a shot across the bow for Borland.
 At the time, we were the hallmark of innovation and the champions of the developer.
 Visual Basic changed that.
 It made what we were working on at the time, Turbo Pascal for Windows, look clunky and dated.
-When TPW was release we received strong feedback from our users that Visual Basic was better and much easier to use.
+When TPW was released we received strong feedback from our users that Visual Basic was better and much easier to use.
 It was back to the drawing board for us.